richardmussell/richardmussell/README.md

 I am a **Systems Engineer** (B.S.
 Information Technology) leveraging a hardened foundation in **Cisco Networking** and **Cybersecurity Operations (SOC)** to engineer the next generation of infrastructure.

-My focus is on the **post-cloud paradigm**: **Cloud Repatriation**, Edge AI, and Infrastructure as Data.
+My focus is on the **post-cloud paradigm**: Cloud Repatriation, Edge AI, and Infrastructure as Data.
 As workloads scale and latency demands tighten, infrastructure must return to the metal.

 *    **My Mission:** To bypass high-level abstractions and Optimizing Linux primitives (**Kernel**, **eBPF**) that power high-performance computing.
 *    **The Advantage:** Applying my **Network Engineering** (L2/L3) and **SOC Analyst** experience to secure and optimize the bare-metal layers that AI demands.